 Importing via iTunes

-Importing user content files via iTunes is slightly more involved than the previous methods, and since it requires a direct USB connection between a computer with the files and the device that the files will be imported to, this method of importing can only be done with one device at a time.
+Importing custom content files via iTunes is slightly more involved than the previous methods, and since it requires a direct USB connection between a computer with the files and the device that the files will be imported to, this method of importing can only be done with one device at a time.
 The upside of this method is that it can be performed without an internet connection or email access.
-This is als the only method available to import User Waypoint .csv files.
+This is also the only method available to import User Waypoint .csv files.

 The following video walks through the process of importing KML files via iTunes.
-Note that the User Content tab in ForeFlight is not discussed because the video was made before that tab was introduced.
+Note that the Custom Content tab in ForeFlight is not discussed because the video was made before that tab was introduced.